ikbal-hussain/jgs-tex-fab/README.md

    npm run dev

-# Frontend for Orders Project
+# Frontend for the project

 ## Overview
 This project implements a **virtual scrolling table** with infinite scrolling using `react-query` and `react-intersection-observer`.
 The table efficiently handles large datasets by rendering only visible rows, ensuring smooth scrolling performance and minimal memory usage.